charmverse/app.charmverse.io/README.md

 ### Database

 Our connection to PostgreSQL is managed by a Prisma client.
+Below are the most common commands:

 ```
 # Update your local database